We've Got Hollywood Covered

 He is named after Beverly’s first husband, Jack R. Crusher.
 Her husband served under Picard on the U.S.S.
 Stargazer and was killed on a mission.
 Beverly and Jack had a son, Wesley.

-At one point they were mentally linked via alien technology, and Crusher learned that Picard had romantic feelings for her while she was married to Jack, his friend and crewman.
+At one point they were mentally linked via alien technology, and Beverly learned that Picard had romantic feelings for her while she was married to Jack, his friend and crewman.
 He never acted on them and tried to deny her application to the Enterprise.
 After the alien technology is removed, they shared a kiss, but that was it.

-When Was Jack Crusher Conceived?
+When was Jack Crusher conceived?

-It turns out Jack was conceived the old fashioned way.
+It turns out Jack was conceived the old-fashioned way.

 Two months before leaving the Enterprise, the on-again-off-again couple took shore leave to Casperia Prime, a vacation world known for its natural beauty.